 If you have more than small quantities, use pesticides that can be purchased at your local garden centre for safe and effective pest control results!
 Or depending on what insects you have natural predators such as ladybirds or lacewing larvae for greenflies and aphids may be a better and more environmentally sensitive option.

 Finally, fungal diseases are best avoided by watering the soil, not the leaves of plants.
 If using an automatic sprinkler do so early in the day so as to allow time between cycles and avoid making wet spots on top growth which may cause spores or other fungi-infested material.

 Remove any infected leaves or plants immediately and throw them away.
 To keep your plants healthy, it is important to grow a variety of vegetable varieties that are listed as disease-resistant and change the location each year (crop rotation ) in order to reduce encouraging microbes.

 There are many benefits to starting a vegetable garden.
-You can grow food, save money, and get healthier by eating more plant-based foods and get some exercise to boot.
+You can grow food, save money, and get healthier by eating more plant-based foods and getting some exercise to boot.

 You can also take pride in your garden, and it can be a great hobby for all ages.
 Vegetable gardening doesn’t have to be difficult, and it can be extremely rewarding.
 By following these 10 tips above, you can easily avoid the common pitfalls of vegetable gardening.

 If this post has helped you in any way, please share it with your family and garden-loving friends or anybody looking to know ‘How to Start a Vegetable Garden for Beginners